 The Bond Order authorized the Pricing Officer to approve the form and content of this Official Statement and any addenda, supplement or amendment thereto and authorized its further use in the re-offering of the Bonds by the Purchaser.
-This Official Statement will be approved by the Pricing Officer of the District for distribution in accordance with the provisions of the Rule.
+This Official Statement has been approved by the Pricing Officer of the District for distribution in accordance with the provisions of the Rule.

+/s/ Paula Patterson

-/s/ Pricing Officer
+Pricing Officer